nextcloud/spreed/docs/conversation.md

         + `403 Forbidden` When the current user is not a moderator, owner or guest moderator
         + `404 Not Found` When the conversation could not be found for the participant

+	- Data: See array definition in `Get user´s conversations`

+## Get conversations avatar (binary)

+* ⚠️ Preview - Might be modified before the capability is added
 * Required capability: `avatar`
 * Method: `GET`
 * Endpoint: `/room/{token}/avatar`